Hurricane Dorian victims reunite with their beloved pets weeks after storm

 One German Shepherd they named Freeport arrived at the shelter with numerous health issues.
 The roof of Freeport's home caved, and part of it fell on his back, severely injuring him.

-"His owners brought him to the plane and said, 'Please take our dog and get him the care he needs... we know he will die here if he stays,'” Simmons said.
+"His owners brought him to the plane and said, 'Please take our dog and get him the care he needs... we know he will die here if he stays,'” Simmons recalled.

 The group now has over 70 rescued dogs, and the number keeps climbing.

-Simmons said many Bahamians are still also looking for their pets that were lost during the storm, not knowing whether they are dead are alive.
+Simmons said many Bahamians are still also looking for pets that were lost during the storm, not knowing whether they are dead are alive.

-Bahamian evacuee Stacy Rodgers described the relief her family felt to be safe with her dog in their arms.
+Bahamian evacuee Stacy Rodgers described the relief her family felt to be safe with their dog in their arms.

 “We were not leaving without her, so we had to make sure that all of our paperwork was up to date before they even considered even letting us leave, so we said we are going to stay behind until somebody let us go," Rodgers said.
 "I am glad that she is more relaxed now, she is really relaxed.”

-The rescue group plans to find people to adopt the dogs whose owners have not been found -- hoping they could find a place to once again call home.
+The rescue group plans to find people to adopt the dogs whose owners have not been found.
 The group has already completed four trips to the Bahamas to rescue dogs left homeless by Hurricane Dorian.
 It plans to return again.

 CLICK HERE TO GET THE FOX NEWS APP